jes_3.gif (30376 bytes)

 How long is your waiting list?

 We keep a list of potential adopters.
 The dogs are not placed on a first-come, first-served basis, but rather as a best match to an adoptive home that will be the best place for the dog.
-We have lots of potential adopters and with so few dogs a year, the wait can be long.

 How long do you keep my adoption application active?